Prichal (ISS module): Processing at Baikonur

-On 20 September 2021, Prichal was transferred to the vacuum chamber and testing was done.
-During the test, Prichal was filled with compressed helium to checked the hatches for leaks.
-Once testing was complete the wiring was installed and Prichal was returned to the vacuum for its pneumatic test in October 2021.
+On 20 September 2021, Prichal was transferred to the vacuum chamber, and testing was done.
+During the test, Prichal was filled with compressed helium to check the hatches for leaks.
+Once testing was complete, the wiring was installed, and Prichal was returned to the vacuum for its pneumatic test in October 2021.

 By early October 2021, Prichal had undergone tests of onboard automatic systems and the launch readiness simulation using ground diagnostics equipment.
-On 4 October 2021, the module was lifted from its work site and transferred to the processing rig for the Progress M-UM space tug, where it was connected to the adapter of the propulsion compartment of the Progress with mechanical locks.
+On 4 October 2021, the module was lifted from its work site and transferred to the processing rig for the Progress M-UM space tug, where it was connected to the adapter of the Progress's propulsion compartment with mechanical locks.
 Further integration activities included connections and tests of power, command and data interfaces between the module and the space tug.

 On 11 October, specialists began powering up the module's onboard systems and bringing them to launch readiness using ground testing equipment.
-The module and its space tug were then lowered in horizontal position and moved into the anechoic zone, where tests of the spacecraft's KURS-NA radio system began on 20 October.
+The module and its space tug were then lowered into a horizontal position and moved into the anechoic zone, where tests of the spacecraft's KURS-NA radio system began on 20 October.
 On 28 October, Roscosmos announced that vacuum tests had been successfully completed.

 On 12 October, the Soyuz 2.1b booster was assembled and moved to the erecting hall in perpetration for mating with Prichal and its service module.

 On 5 November, specialists conducted tests of solar panels aboard the Progress space tug by exposing them to an array of electric lights.
-At the same time, the preparation of cargo items slated for delivery to the station aboard Prichal was in final stages, according to Roscosmos.
-These operations including loading of around 700 kg of cargo inside Prichal for the Expedition 66 crew aboard the station, including food, personal protective equipment, water filters, repair hardware, hygiene and medical supplies.
+At the same time, the preparation of cargo items slated for delivery to the station aboard Prichal was in the final stages, according to Roscosmos.
+These operations included loading of around 700 kg of cargo inside Prichal for the Expedition 66 crew aboard the station, including food, personal protective equipment, water filters, repair hardware, hygiene and medical supplies.

 On 10 November, a meeting of technical management in Baikonur cleared the Progress M-UM space tug with the Prichal module for irreversible operations, including fueling and loading of pressurized gases to the composite spacecraft.

 On 12 November, Roscosmos announced that a three-day process of pneumatic testing on all boosters comprising the Soyuz-2.1b launch vehicle for the Prichal mission had been completed.
 By that time, specialists were setting up another round of tests, checking onboard systems for monitoring propellant loading levels and conducting autonomous tests of the measurement system.